gurmeherr/SARL---Spatially-Aware-Representation-Learning/README.md

 S(x) = Σc |F_c(x)|
 ```
 The saliency maps are L2-normalized and compared across the valid overlapping regions of the two augmented views.
 In this implementation, crop and horizontal flip metadata are tracked so that cross-view spatial correspondence can be estimated.

+**2. PPDA: Patch-Prototype Distribution Alignment**

+PPDA answers the question: What parts are present?

+It encourages both augmented views to contain the same semantic mixture of local parts.

+The Layer 3 feature map is pooled into a 7 × 7 grid.
+Each patch is softly assigned to one of K = 32 prototype vectors using cosine similarity and a temperature-scaled softmax.

+The patch assignments are averaged into an image-level prototype distribution, and the online and target distributions are aligned using symmetric KL divergence.

+**3. RAM: Region Affinity Matching**

+RAM answers the question: How are the parts arranged?

+It preserves geometric relationships between different image regions.

+The Layer 3 feature map is pooled into a 6 × 6 grid.
+Pairwise cosine-distance affinity matrices are computed between all region vectors and matched across views.